 - Networking opportunities

 - Giving voice to the concerns of sessional GPs arising from their clinical practice and taking up issues directly with relevant organisations

-- Providing a supportive and pastoral role if a GP has difficulties with their CCG or NHSE area team
+- Providing a supportive and pastoral role if a GP has difficulties with their ICB or NHSE area team

 - Providing the opportunity to undertake GP leadership roles.